top of page

 Contact for Group Bookings, Custom Schedules, or Perth Site Visits

 For teams in construction or maintenance, reach out directly at 08 9437 9108 or admin@rescue-training.com.au to arrange group discounts and tailored schedules.
-Safety Heights & Rescue excels in onsite training across Perth, bringing equipment to your site for minimal disruption.
+Safety Heights & Rescue excels in on-site training across Perth, bringing equipment to your site to minimise disruption.
 Custom options suit outages or high-risk projects, ensuring every worker gains practical skills without the hassle of travel.

 Prepare with Free Resources: Review SafeWork Australia Heights Topic